Clan of the Cat | home

 Clan Shaw

-Another important family of Shaws were in possession of Tordarroch from 1468 till the nineteenth century.
-The Tordarroch Shaws were styled the Clan Aidh and were amongst the most prominent septs of the Clan Chattan, and in the Rising of 1715 they were described as “ the most resolute and best armed of any that composed the army,” and the “regiment was reckoned the best the Earl of Mar had.”
+Another important family of Shaws were in possession of Tordarroch (in Strathnairn, south of Inverness) from 1468 till the eighteenth century.
+The Tordarroch Shaws were styled the Clan Aidh or Ay and were amongst the most prominent septs of the Clan Chattan, and in the Rising of 1715 they were described as “ the most resolute and best armed of any that composed the army,” and the “regiment was reckoned the best the Earl of Mar had.”
 Other families of the Shaws were established in Dell, Dalnavert, Black Isle, and in the Western Isles.
+Certainly it was this line which signed the Clan Chattan bonds of union in the 17th century.
+Tordarroch was held on a lease from clan Mackintosh who reclaimed the land in the late 18th century but it has since been regained by the chiefs of Clan Ay.

 The Shaws of the Lowlands had a different origin.
 William de Shaw, whose name appears in the Ragman Roll of 1296, was the ancestor of the Ayrshire Shaws, and the Shaws of Sauchie and the Shaws of Greenock were important branches of the family in the South.